l-Shane-l/pobal-sionnach/README.md

-# Sionnach UI - A Community-Built Irish Learning App
+# Pobal Sionnach

-Welcome to the official open-source repository for the Sionnach UI.
+Welcome to the official open-source repository for Pobal Sionnach.
 This project is a community-driven effort to build a powerful and engaging Irish language learning tool that anyone can use, contribute to, and help shape.

 You can see the main application this project is based on at [www.sionnach.app](https://www.sionnach.app).